 To answer this question, we need to add a step to the algorithm.
-Before the embedding of a network starts, a large amount of random copies are created using degreepreserving randomization [48].
+Before the embedding of a network starts, a large amount of random copies are created using degree-preserving randomization [46].
 This randomization step destroys all information contained in the network, except for the degrees of the nodes and structural correlations imposed by global constraints at finite sizes.
-Because the angular coordinate in the $\mathbb{S}^1/\mathbb{H}^2$ -model functions as a proxy for all attributes of a node, except for its degree, it is clear that removing this information is equivalent to decoupling the network from its similarity dimension, exactly what happens at $\beta = 0$.
+Because the angular coordinate in the $\mathbb{S}^1/\mathbb{H}^2$ model functions as a proxy for all attributes of a node, apart from its degree, it is clear that removing this information is equivalent to decoupling the network from its similarity dimension, exactly what happens at $\beta = 0$ .
 Thus, these random copies are just realizations of the configuration model preserving the original degree distribution.
-We then calculate the average local clustering coefficient for all randomized copies, leading to the distribution shown in Fig. 1b.
+We then calculate the average local clustering coefficient for all randomized copies, leading to the distribution shown in Fig. 1(b).
 The observed level of clustering is given by the vertical line, and we can conclude that it is completely in line with the configuration model.
-Had the observed clustering been much larger, we might conclude that it is statistically unlikely that the network was generated with the configuration model and that $\beta > 0$.
-For networks where this is the case, it is meaningful to employ Mercator to generate embeddings.
+Had the observed clustering been much larger, we might conclude that it is statistically unlikely that the network was generated with the configuration model and that $\beta > 0$ .
+We stress, however, that networks not being congruent with the configuration model does not necessarily mean the $\mathbb{S}^1$ model is a good fit for explaining the observed network structure.
+It merely implies that Mercator has at least the potential to find a meaningful embedding.
+How well this embedding reproduces the network's structural properties must be studied separately.
+We do precisely this in Sec.
+III C.